TehMuffinMoo/ibPS/docs/index.md

       -CaseSensitive
     </td>
     <td>
 This is used to perform Case Sensitive matching.
-The default is to perform case-insensitive matches based on submitted query parameters.
+The default is to perform case-insensitive matches based on submitted query parameters.<br><br>
 See -Strict for more information about the mechanism this uses.
     </td>
   </tr>